Leonard Rosenman

-Leonard Rosenman (September 7, 1924 – March 4, 2008) was an American film, television and concert composer with credits in over 130 works, including East of Eden, Rebel Without a Cause, Star Trek IV: The Voyage Home, Beneath the Planet of the Apes, Barry Lyndon and the animated The Lord of the Rings.
+Leonard Rosenman (September 7, 1924 – March 4, 2008) was an American film, television and concert composer with credits in over 130 works, including East of Eden, Rebel Without a Cause, Star Trek IV: The Voyage Home, Beneath the Planet of the Apes, Battle for the Planet of the Apes, Barry Lyndon, Race with the Devil, and the animated The Lord of the Rings.

 Life and career

-Leonard Rosenman was born in Brooklyn, New York, United States.
-His parents, Julius and Rose née Kantor, were Jewish immigrants from Poland.
+Rosenman was born in Brooklyn, New York, United States.
+His parents, Rose (née Kantor) and Julius Rosenman, were Jewish immigrants from Poland.
 He had a younger brother named Paul.
 After service in the Pacific with the United States Army Air Forces in World War II, Rosenman earned a bachelor's degree in music from the University of California, Berkeley.
 He also studied composition with Arnold Schoenberg, Roger Sessions and Luigi Dallapiccola.

-Amongst Rosenman's earliest film work was the scores for James Dean movies East of Eden (1955) and Rebel Without a Cause (1955).
+Amongst Rosenman's earliest film work were the scores for James Dean movies East of Eden (1955) and Rebel Without a Cause (1955).
 The composer had met Dean at a party for the cast of a Broadway play, and two weeks later Dean had appeared at his doorstep wanting to take piano lessons; consequently, the actor had begun to frequent Rosenman's apartment, and it was Dean who introduced him to director Elia Kazan.
 Dean also lobbied George Stevens to let Rosenman score Giant, but Stevens preferred Dimitri Tiomkin.

 Rosenman remarked, "The year I did my first film, I had five major performances in New York."
 But "the minute I did my first film, I didn't have a performance there for 20 years.
 They would never say, 'I don't like them'.
 They wouldn't look at them."

 He composed the score for Vincente Minnelli's The Cobweb (1955), regarded as the first major Hollywood score to be written in the Twelve-tone technique.
 His avant-garde music was used for Martin Ritt's Edge of the City (1956) and John Frankenheimer's The Young Stranger (1957).
 He composed scores for war films such as William Wellman's biographical Lafayette Escadrille (1958), Lewis Milestone's Pork Chop Hill (1959), Delbert Mann's The Outsider (1961), Don Siegel's Hell is for Heroes (1962), and the Combat! television series (1962).
 He wrote incidental music for such television series as Law of the Plainsman, The Defenders, The Twilight Zone, Gibbsville, and Marcus Welby, M.D..